Saliva: Production

 The production of saliva is stimulated both by the sympathetic nervous system and the parasympathetic.

-The saliva stimulated by sympathetic innervation is thicker, and saliva stimulated parasympathetically is more fluid-like.

 Sympathetic stimulation of saliva is to facilitate respiration, whereas parasympathetic stimulation is to facilitate digestion.

 Parasympathetic stimulation leads to acetylcholine (ACh) release onto the salivary acinar cells.
 ACh binds to muscarinic receptors, specifically M3, and causes an increased intracellular calcium ion concentration (through the IP3/DAG second messenger system).
 Increased calcium causes vesicles within the cells to fuse with the apical cell membrane leading to secretion.
 ACh also causes the salivary gland to release kallikrein, an enzyme that converts kininogen to lysyl-bradykinin.
 Lysyl-bradykinin acts upon blood vessels and capillaries of the salivary gland to generate vasodilation and increased capillary permeability, respectively.
 The resulting increased blood flow to the acini allows the production of more saliva.
 In addition, Substance P can bind to Tachykinin NK-1 receptors leading to increased intracellular calcium concentrations and subsequently increased saliva secretion.
 Lastly, both parasympathetic and sympathetic nervous stimulation can lead to myoepithelium contraction which causes the expulsion of secretions from the secretory acinus into the ducts and eventually to the oral cavity.

 Sympathetic stimulation results in the release of norepinephrine.
 Norepinephrine binding to α-adrenergic receptors will cause an increase in intracellular calcium levels leading to more fluid vs. protein secretion.
 If norepinephrine binds β-adrenergic receptors, it will result in more protein or enzyme secretion vs. fluid secretion.
 Stimulation by norepinephrine initially decreases blood flow to the salivary glands due to constriction of blood vessels but this effect is overtaken by vasodilation caused by various local vasodilators.

 Saliva production may also be pharmacologically stimulated by the so-called sialagogues.
 It can also be suppressed by the so-called antisialagogues.

-Behaviour
+Behavior

 Spitting

 Spitting is the act of forcibly ejecting saliva or other substances from the mouth.
 In many parts of the world, it is considered rude and a social taboo, and has sometimes been outlawed.
 In some countries, for example, it has been outlawed for reasons of public decency and attempting to reduce the spread of disease.
 These laws may not strictly enforced, but in Singapore, the fine for spitting may be as high as SGD$2,000 for multiple offenses, and one can even be arrested.
 In China, expectoration is more socially acceptable (even if officially disapproved of or illegal), and spittoons are still a common appearance in some cultures.
 Some animals, even humans in some cases, use spitting as an automatic defensive maneuver.
 Camels are well known for doing this, though most domestic camels are trained not to.

 Spitting by an infected person (for example, one with SARS-CoV-2) whose saliva contains large amounts of virus, is a health hazard to the public.